Calendar Girls (2015 film): Plot

-Paroma gets arrested by CBI on the betting and match fixing case and Pinaki goes absconding leaving her in a lurch.
-Her brother and father come to give her a bail and disown her.
-She attempts suicide but stops as she gets an offer to work in a reality show because of her controversial image.
-Nazneen is feeling shameful as an escort girl and wants to quit and go back to London.
-She decides to do it one last time with a foreign diplomat.
-But she finds that Inzamam has already dumped her and moved with someone else.
-Nazneen meets with an accident after escaping from the hotel and dies.
+Paroma is arrested by the CBI in connection with a betting and match-fixing case, leaving Pinaki in hiding and Paroma in a difficult situation.
+Her brother and father come to post bail for her and disown her.
+She attempts suicide, but stops when she receives an offer to appear on a reality show because of her controversial image.
+Nazneen feels ashamed of being an escort and wants to quit and return to London.
+She decides to work with a foreign diplomat one last time.
+However, she discovers that Inzamam has left her for someone else.
+After escaping from the hotel, Nazneen is involved in a car accident and dies.